panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 `namedConcat` performs a named export of the `concat` function.

-If you'd like to dynamically import `namedConcat.js`, and access the named export `concat`, then simply destructure the resolved module object by the named export name:
+If you'd like to dynamically import `namedConcat.js`, and access the named export `concat`, then simply destructure the resolved module object by the named export:

 ```javascript{1}
 async function loadMyModule() {